 If I want to complain, I need to remember Philippians 4:4.
 “Rejoice in the Lord always: and again I say, Rejoice.”

 When fearful, 2 Timothy 1:7 comforts me.
 “For God has not given us the spirit of fear, but of power, and of love, and of a sound mind.”
 The apostle Paul wrote this verse when he was in prison awaiting execution by beheading.

 When I’m tempted to say angry words, I need to remember Proverbs 15:15.
 “A soft answer turns away wrath: but grievous words stir up anger.”

 When I feel guilty about the sins I’ve committed, I remember 1 John 1:9.
 “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 And John 3:16.
 “For God so loved the world that he gave his only begotten son that whosoever believes in him should not perish but have everlasting life.”

 When I think of death, 2 Corinthians 5:8 soothes my soul.
 “We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.”

 Are you hiding away spiritual provision for your times of need?
-Consider buying a pack of index cards, and as you read through the Bible, note those promises and commands that seem to jump out at you.
+Consider buying a pack of index cards, and as you read through the Bible, note the promises and commands that jump out at you.
 Then copy them.
 Place your memory verses within easy reach and keep repeating them.
 After a while, they will sink deep into your heart, nourish your soul, and prepare you for the winters in your life.